CAU-2023-CV/deeppose/README.md

 # Make Output
 - After train, you can make output image file(.png)
-- this is by evaluate_flic.py, but this file has not been completely modified yet.
-However, it is possible to check the results through image file.
+- this is by evaluate_flic.py, it is possible to check the results through image file.

       python scripts/evaluate_flic.py
       --model {result-dir}/{model}.py